 Instructions

-- Season London broil with salt and pepper.
+- Season 2 pounds London broil with salt and pepper to your preference.

 - Make small slits in the roast and insert slices of garlic cloves.

 - Place about half of the sliced onion in the crock-pot and put roast on top of onions.
-Top roast with the remaining ingredients except onion.
+Top roast with the ¾ cup water and 3 tablespoons soy sauce or tamari.
 Arrange the remaining onion slices on top of the roast.

 - Cover and cook on low for about 8-10 hours (time varies with individual crockpots, see notes).